 Why do Asphalt Driveways Fail – How Long Do They Last?

-An asphalt driveway is considered to be highly durable, convenient to use and highly clean.
+An asphalt driveway is considered to be highly durable, convenient to use, and highly clean.

 Just like any type of paving material and surface, it needs to be managed and cared for carefully.
-Asphalt driveways call for proper maintenance along with quick repairs to ensure it serviceability for many years to come.
+Asphalt driveways call for proper maintenance along with quick repairs to ensure its serviceability for many years to come.

 Considering the cost and the purpose of a well-paved asphalt driveway, we would wish that it will always retain its look and integrity forever.
 But unfortunately, this can not be so.
 Every surface or paving material will eventually break down or decay at some point.
 The steps we take to ensure its longevity and serviceability for a long period of time can ensure that we have many years of good paving.